 That's why Tony Castillo, RDN, nutrition consultant for RSP Nutrition, adds that as with many conditions, it's best to talk to your doctor or RD to ensure eating easy-to-digest foods on the reg is the best course of action for you.

 However, if you're getting over a stomach bug or another temporary-yet-unpleasant stomach issue, you may benefit from incorporating some easy-to-digest foods into your recovery plan.
+So, which foods are easiest to digest?
+We've got you covered.
 Here's what to add to your plate when you're feeling crummy.
+(Plus, were going over what is the hardest food for your stomach to digest, there are six, in fact.)

 1. Low-fiber foods